oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     ![Data Science Agent tips shown at the start of a new conversation](images/ml-prompt-01.png "Goal and context setting")

 2. Enter the following prompt to set the goal and context for the conversation.
-This prompt tells Data Science Agent that you are an analyst without a data science background.
-It asks to explain the data and you can use it to solve a business problem.
+This prompt tells Data Science Agent that you are an analyst without any data science background.
+You ask the agent to explain the data and how to use it to solve a business problem.

     ```text
     <copy>